fluent/fluent-logger-java/README.md

   // for remote fluentd
   private static FluentLogger LOG = FluentLogger.getLogger("app", "remotehost", port);

 Then, please create the events like this.
 This will send the event to fluentd, with tag 'app.follow' and the attributes 'from' and 'to'.

+Close method in FluentLogger class should be called explicitly when application is finished.
+The method close socket connection with the fluentd.

+  FluentLogger.close();

 ## License